Today, clipping is a natural and core component of all industrial sausage production.

 Clip closure is subject to a range of conflicting requirements.
 It must, for example, close casings and tubular bags of differing thickness, sensitivity and hardness, and must do so gently, but also powerfully.
 Pre-tied casings with widely differing filling capacity must be closed just as securely as products which are divided into portions of precise weight.
 Production speeds up to 300 portions per minute are possible, depending on the filling weight, product viscosity and package calibre (diameter).
 In addition, there are a variety of product forms involved, such as portioned sausages (chubs), rounds, half rounds and bladders.

-Additionally, clip closure must withstand the high filling pressure, and it must be tight, but also flexible where necessary.
-Clip closure must be dimensionally stable even above 80°C, since the product is sometimes subjected to further thermal treatment, as in the case of cheese which is smoked.
+Additionally, the clip closure must withstand the high filling pressure, and it must be tight, but also flexible where necessary.
+Clip closure must be dimensionally stable even above 80 °C, since the product is sometimes subjected to further thermal treatment, as in the case of cheese which is smoked.
 It must be capable of closing both hot- and cold-filled products.
 Thus, clipping technology is more demanding than it might at first seem.